JULY JAPAN FESTIVALS ７月の祭り

 Thousands gather to watch Nichiren Sect Buddhist monks from 120 different temples climb stone steps lined with hundreds of lanterns to the mausoleum of a feudal lord in Kumamoto.
 Dates back to an episode in which a dying head priest ordered that a transcription of the 69,384-character Lotus Sutra in one night.

-Tenjin Matsuri 24-25 July Tenmangu Jinja, Osaka One of Japan's three major festivals.
+The Tenjin Matsuri is one of Japan's three major festivals.
 Various festivities on the first day include a procession of danjiri festival floats, drumming performances and a lion dance.
 On the second day, spectators gather at 4pm and a drum-led procession from Tenmangu Shrine to the Tenjin bridge begins.
 At 6.30pm the procession continues on the river with 100 decorated boats.
 Bugaku and kagura are performed on a lantern-lit floating stage in the middle of the river.

 Info: 06 6353 0025